Our guide to Office Seating

 Office chairs come in a wide range of styles, shapes and sizes.
 From simple seats designed for informal meetings, to sophisticated ergonomic designs intended for long hours sitting down at work, office chairs are manufactured to serve a range of purposes.

 When choosing an office chair, the key factors to consider are comfort, posture, support, mobility and flexibility.
 Depending on the specifics of how the each chair will be used, purchasing decisions usually involve prioritising one or more of these factors over the others – and then, of course, bringing cost into the equation.

-The three main features of ergonomic chairs are arm supports, multiple adjustment options and swivel motion.
-The adjustments to height, back tilt, seat tilt, armrest height and so on are intended to make it possible for any user to achieve a comfortable, upright, supported position.
+You don’t need to limit yourself to a standard operators chair if you’d like to sit at your desk in a bit more style.
+Even if your work is largely screen based, task seating offers more stylish design options than a standard chair.
+These ergonomic chairs are intended for people who spend most of their working day sat in front of a computer which, with incorrect support and posture, can risk physical damage over extended periods of time.
+The adjustments to height, back tilt, seat tilt, armrest height and so on make it possible for any user to achieve a comfortable, upright, supported position.
 Swivel motion reduces the risk of strains caused by reaching around a desk or turning to speak to someone.